eProsima/Integration-Service-docs/docs/usecases_content.rst

-Also notice that, for being able to execute *eProsima Integration-Service* with the :code:`soss` command at the end of each example, the shell must be fully overlaid with the sourcing of any colcon-built package required by the specific
+Also notice that, for being able to execute *eProsima Integration-Service* with the :code:`soss` command at the end of each example, the shell must be fully overlaid with the sourcing of all colcon-built packages required by the specific
 use-case:

 - The *eProsima Integration-Service* installation, along with the installation of any possible **System-Handle** that